ric9176/chief-joy-officer/README.md

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?

+- It performs well on the first question or when specifically asking about the paper using the title.
+However, it doesn't perform well when the questions are more ambiguous such as "What is this paper about?".
+It also needed some nudging to get the answer to the second question, so not fully passing the vibe check.

 ## 🚧 CHALLENGE MODE 🚧

 For the challenge mode, please instead create a simple FastAPI backend with a simple React (or any other JS framework) frontend.